Alaska Institute for Climate and Energy

 The rapid environmental, public health, safety and economic changes that Alaska is currently experiencing are the result of interrelated global climate, ecological and social justice crisis.
 Responding effectively to these challenges requires bold vision, deep expertise, flexibility and a collaborative, holistic approach.

-ALICE brings Alaska’s most visionary scientists, native elders, artists, engineers, agency experts and business leaders together to research and develop shovel-ready projects that address Alaska’s most pressing climate, biodiversity and energy issues while building a resilient future that puts Alaska’s most affected communities first.
-We draw inspiration from Project Drawdown, Natural Solutions, Bio4Climate, Bay Area Smart Energy and other innovative approaches.
+ALICE brings Alaska’s most innovative and visionary scientists, Indigenous leaders, land managers, energy and policy experts and business leaders together to research, develop and pilot shovel-ready projects that address Alaska’s most pressing climate, biodiversity and energy issues while building a resilient future that puts Alaska’s most affected communities first.
+We draw inspiration from Project Drawdown, Indigenous-informed Natural Solutions, Bio4Climate, Bay Area Smart Energy and other innovative approaches.

 Ceal Smith, MSci, MEd

-Ceal is a researcher, systems-thinker, policy analyst and educator.
-She worked as a field research ecologist and environmental policy expert in the Southwest, Mexico and Central America before becoming a full-time climate-energy activist in 2006.
-She is an innovator in science-based collaborative grassroots action.
-She founded ALICE’s outreach arm, the Alaska Climate Action Network, shortly after moving to Alaska in 2013.
+Ceal is an Ecologist, researcher, systems-thinker, policy analyst and climate activist.
+She worked as a field research ecologist and environmental policy expert in the Southwest, Mexico and Central America before devoting her full attention to the climate-biodiversity crisis in 2006.
+She is an innovator in Energy Democracy and science-based, grassroots collaborative solutions.
+She founded ALICE’s outreach arm, the Alaska Climate Action Network, shortly after moving to Alaska in 2013 and co- founded and chaired the Alaska Climate Caucus, the first in the nation, in 2015.
 Ceal has an MSci in Ecology & Evolutionary Biology and MEd from the University of Arizona, Tucson and a BA in Ecodevelopment and Environmental Policy from UC Santa Cruz where she studied under the late Dr. Raymond Dasmann.
 She lives in Homer, AK with her husband Kerry Williams.

 John Morton, PhD